-A commissioner may not participate in consideration or vote on the authorization, approval, or ratification of a contract in which the commissioner or their immediate family is beneficially interested even though one of the exemptions under Section 3B above allows the awarding of such a contract.
+A port commissioner may not participate in consideration or vote on the authorization, approval, or ratification of a contract in which he/shethe commissioner or his/hertheir immediate family has a financial or beneficial interest is beneficially interested even though one of the exemptions under Section 4B3B above allows the awarding of such a contract.
 The interest of the commissioner must be disclosed to the commission and noted in the official minutes before the formation of the contract and the commissioner shall follow the procedures for limitations on voting in the Commission Bylaws and Rules of Procedure.